19 Jul Canada’s Best Value Real Estate Markets

 8. MONCTON, N.B. – $168,300 – Active business community with a lot of culture, extremely affordable compared to incomes

 9. CHARLOTTETOWN, P.E.I. – $178,489 – A hidden treasure and so inexpensive, great beauty, ocean living

 As far as Montreal Real Estate goes, the numbers don’t lie.
 Here are some articles about why Montreal is currently one of Canada’s best value real estate markets.

-The 0.25 per cent increase in the Bank of Canada’s key interest rate, announced on Wednesday, is unlikely to slow gains in Montreal’s real-estate market, according to Paul Cardinal, the manager of Market Analysis for the Quebec Federation of Real Estate Boards.
+The increase in the Bank of Canada’s key interest rate is unlikely to slow Montreal’s growing real estate market The 0.25 per cent increase in the Bank of Canada’s key interest rate, announced on Wednesday, is unlikely to slow gains in Montreal’s real-estate market, according to Paul Cardinal, the manager of Market Analysis for the Quebec Federation of Real Estate Boards.